Cub Scouts (Scouting America): Organization

 Webelos is an acronym meaning "We'll Be Loyal Scouts".
 According to the Bear Cub Scout Book of 1954, the name originally came from the initial letters of "wolf, bear, lion, Scout", the rank of "Lion Cub Scout" was dropped in 1967, however was used again in 2017 with the launch of the pilot kindergarten program of the same name which became a full-fledged part of the program in 2018.
-Packs with a large number of Webelos Scouts sometimes divide them into Webelos I and Webelos II dens, to keep their den from previous years intact.
-Starting in 2017, fifth graders work on the formalized rank of Arrow of Light, so this I and II distinction may no longer be necessary.
-Webelos dens spend much of their time learning about Scout customs, including the Scout Law and Oath.
-Many packs are formally associated with a Scout troop for mutual support—the troop provides assistance to the pack with activities such as campouts and ceremonies and in time, the Webelos Scouts cross over to the troop.
+AOL dens spend much of their time learning about Scout customs, including the Scout Law and Oath.
+Many packs are formally associated with a Scout troop for mutual support—the troop provides assistance to the pack with activities such as campouts and ceremonies and in time, the AOL Scouts cross over to the troop.

 The Lone Cub Scout program serves youth who cannot take part in a nearby Cub Scout pack on a regular basis because of such factors as distance, weather, time, disability or similar issues.

-In October 2017, The Boy Scouts of America announced that girls would be welcomed into the Cub Scout program in single gender dens but co-ed packs.
+In October 2017, Scouting America announced that girls would be welcomed into the Cub Scout program in single gender dens but co-ed packs.
 77,000 girls joined nationwide creating packs in California, among other places.

+In April 2023, Scouting America announced that effective June 1, 2023, co-ed dens (aka family dens) would now be allowed for Cub Scouts in Kindergarten through 4th Grade (Lions through Webelos).
+AOL dens for 5th graders would remain single-gender dens in order to prepare them for single-gender Scouts BSA troops.
+However, some councils are now getting ready to pilot mixed-gender Scouts BSA troops for a one year initial trial.